jil1213/SMP-SignalProcessing/README.md

 ### alignSMPtoJson.py

 can be used to align a SMP .pnt profile to the related json manual snow profile.
-Also takes into account the angle correction between the profiles and stores the snow types in the graphical output with the color according to the standard (Fierz et al 2009) and gives the hardness of the layer as dashed hardness index.
+Also takes into account the angle correction between the profiles and stores the snow types in the graphical output with the color according to the standard (Fierz et al. 2009) and gives the hardness of the layer as dashed hardness index.

 ## Code_SMP